VLCTechHub/VLCTechHub-site/CONTRIBUTING.md

 5. **Serve the website**

-The website is already build!
+The website is already built!
 Now we need to run a webserver on the folder _dist_.
 One easy way is to use the Python one from the command line.

-Con Python 2:
+With Python 2:

 ```sh
   cd dist/
   python -m SimpleHTTPServer 8080
 ```

-Con Python 3:
+With Python 3:

 ```sh
   cd dist/